mono-nishida/opus-recorder/README.md

 #### Libraries Used

-- Libopus: v1.3.1 compiled with emscripten 1.39.14
+- Libopus: v1.3.1 compiled with emscripten 2.0.17
-- speexDSP: 1.2.0 compiled with emscripten 1.39.14
+- speexDSP: 1.2.0 compiled with emscripten 2.0.17

 #### Required Files

 The required files are in the `dist` folder.
-Unminified sources are in `dist-unminified`.
+Unminified sources are in `debug`.
 Examples for recording, encoding, and decoding are in `examples` folder.

 ---------